 Introducing your toddler to a new baby

-The arrival of a new brother or sister can be unsettling for a toddler who is used to having your undivided attention.
+The arrival of a new brother or sister can be unsettling for a toddler who is used to having your full attention.

-You may find that your toddler isn't as happy and excited about your new baby as you are.
+You may find that your toddler is not as happy and excited about your new baby as you are.
 Some find it difficult to adjust.

 These tips may make introducing your toddler to their new brother or sister a little easier: